xfrocks/bdApi/docs/api.markdown

  * Authorization URI: `/oauth/authorize`
  * Access token exchange URI: `/oauth/token`

+Please note that the TTL can be reconfigured to make it expire sooner or much later.

 ### Discoverability
 System information and availability can be determined by sending a GET request to `/` (index route).
 A list of resources will be returned.
 If the request is authenticated, the revisions of API system and installed modules will also made available for further inspection.